joseook/chatbot_vendas/README.md

-# Chatbot de Vendas no WhatsApp
+# WhatsApp Sales Chatbot

-Este é um projeto de chatbot de vendas no WhatsApp desenvolvido em Node.js, usando a biblioteca WhatsApp Web Automation (WA Web.js).
-O chatbot fornece informações sobre cursos à venda e direciona os usuários para o link de compra.
-Além disso, inclui funcionalidades de autenticação e renovação de tokens.
+This is a WhatsApp sales chatbot project developed in Node.js, using the WhatsApp Web Automation library (WA Web.js).
+The chatbot provides information about courses for sale and directs users to the purchase link.
+It also includes authentication and token renewal features.

-## Estrutura de Pastas
+## Folder Structure

-- `src`: Contém o código-fonte da aplicação.
+- `src`: Contains the application's source code.
-  - `config`: Configurações da aplicação.
+  - `config`: Application settings.
-  - `controllers`: Controladores para manipular a lógica do chatbot.
+  - `controllers`: Controllers for handling chatbot logic.
-  - `middleware`: Middlewares, incluindo autenticação.
+  - `middleware`: Middlewares, including authentication.
-  - `models`: Modelos de dados, como o modelo de usuário.
+  - `models`: Data models, such as the user model.
-  - `routes`: Definição das rotas da aplicação.
+  - `routes`: Definition of application routes.
-  - `utils`: Utilitários e funções auxiliares.
+  - `utils`: Utilities and helper functions.
-  - `views`: Templates ou arquivos HTML para renderização.
+  - `views`: Templates or HTML files for rendering.
-  - `test`: Arquivos de teste para garantir a qualidade do código.
+  - `test`: Test files to ensure code quality.
-- `public`: Armazena arquivos estáticos, como CSS e JavaScript.
+- `public`: Stores static files such as CSS and JavaScript.
-- `logs`: Pasta para armazenar registros ou logs da aplicação.
+- `logs`: Directory for storing application logs.

-## Funcionalidades Principais
+## Key Features

-- **Autenticação**: Os usuários podem se registrar e fazer login para acessar recursos protegidos.
+- **Authentication**: Users can register and log in to access protected resources.
-- **Tokens JWT**: Autenticação baseada em tokens JWT (JSON Web Tokens).
+- **JWT Tokens**: Authentication based on JSON Web Tokens (JWT).
-- **Renovação de Tokens**: Implementação da renovação de tokens usando refresh tokens.
+- **Token Renewal**: Implementation of token renewal using refresh tokens.
-- **Limpando Tokens**: Tokens expirados são removidos da lista de tokens do usuário durante a verificação.
+- **Token Cleanup**: Expired tokens are removed from the user's token list during verification.

-## Configuração
+## Configuration

-- Configure as variáveis de ambiente em um arquivo `.env`.
+- Configure environment variables in a `.env` file.
-- Instale as dependências com `npm install`.
+- Install dependencies with `npm install`.
-- Execute o servidor com `npm start`.
+- Start the server with `npm start`.

-## Uso
+## Usage

-- O chatbot responde a mensagens no WhatsApp e fornece informações sobre os cursos à venda.
+- The chatbot responds to WhatsApp messages and provides information about courses for sale.
-- Para acessar recursos protegidos, como rotas de administração, faça login e use o token JWT.
+- To access protected resources, such as admin routes, log in and use the JWT token.

-## Testes
+## Testing

-- Os testes podem ser executados com `npm test`.
+- Tests can be executed with `npm test`.
-- Certifique-se de configurar um ambiente de teste separado, se necessário.
+- Make sure to set up a separate test environment if needed.

-## Contribuição
+## Contribution

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir problemas (issues) e enviar pull requests.
+Contributions are welcome!
+Feel free to open issues and submit pull requests.

-## Licença
+## License

-Este projeto está licenciado sob a [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).